 When there are no central nervous system manifestations, symptomatic polio (abortive poliomyelitis) resembles other systemic viral infections and is typically not considered or diagnosed except during an epidemic.

 Nonparalytic poliomyelitis resembles other viral meningitides.
 In such patients, lumbar puncture is usually done; typical cerebrospinal fluid findings are normal glucose, mildly elevated protein, and a cell count of 10 to 500/mcL (predominantly lymphocytes).
-Detection of the virus in a throat swab, feces, or cerebrospinal fluid or demonstration of a rise in specific antibody titer confirms infection with poliovirus but is usually not needed in patients with uncomplicated aseptic meningitis Meningitis is inflammation of the meninges and subarachnoid space.
-It may result from infections, other disorders, or reactions to drugs.
-Severity and acuity vary.
-Findings typically include... read more .
+Detection of the virus in a throat swab, feces, or cerebrospinal fluid or demonstration of a rise in specific antibody titer confirms infection with poliovirus but is usually not needed in patients with uncomplicated aseptic meningitis Overview of Meningitis .

 Paralytic poliomyelitis may be suspected in nonimmunized children or young adults who have asymmetric flaccid limb paralysis or bulbar palsies without sensory loss during an acute febrile illness.
 However, certain group A and B coxsackieviruses (especially A7), several echoviruses, and enterovirus 71 may produce similar findings.
-Also, cases of focal limb weakness or paralysis have been identified after infection with enterovirus D68 Enterovirus D68 Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
+Also, cases of focal limb weakness or paralysis have been identified after infection with enterovirus D68 Acute flaccid myelitis (AFM) Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
 All enteroviruses are antigenically heterogeneous... read more .
-West Nile virus infection West Nile Virus West Nile virus is a flavivirus that is now the primary cause of arbovirus encephalitis in the US.
+West Nile virus infection West Nile Virus West Nile virus is a flavivirus that is now the primary cause of arbovirus encephalitis in the United States.
 Most patients have mild or no symptoms.
-About 1 out of 150 patients develop a severe infection... read more can also cause an acute flaccid paralysis that is clinically indistinguishable from paralytic poliomyelitis due to polioviruses.
+About 1 out of 150 patients develop a severe... read more can also cause an acute flaccid paralysis that is clinically indistinguishable from paralytic poliomyelitis due to polioviruses.
 Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is an acute, usually rapidly progressive but self-limited inflammatory polyneuropathy characterized by muscular weakness and mild distal sensory loss.
 Cause is thought... read more causes flaccid paralysis but can be distinguished because of the following:

 Epidemiologic clues (eg, immunization history, recent travel, age, season) can help suggest the cause.
-Because identification of poliovirus or another enterovirus as the cause of acute flaccid paralysis is important for public health reasons, viral culture of throat swabs, stool, and cerebrospinal fluid and reverse transcriptase–polymerase chain reaction of cerebrospinal fluid and blood should be done in all cases.
+Because identification of poliovirus or another enterovirus as the cause of acute flaccid paralysis is important for public health reasons, suspected cases should be reported to the local or state health department immediately to assist with diagnostic testing.
+Two sets of throat swabs and whole stool specimens should be taken at least 24 hours apart for viral culture and reverse transcriptase–polymerase chain reaction.
+Cerebrospinal fluid and blood specimens will likely also be requested.
 Specific serologic testing for polioviruses, other enteroviruses, and West Nile virus should also be done.